 It’s weird how the Internet evolved backward.
 We started out settling it a domain at a time.
 Everybody had their own little web hamlet, their own home page.
 Every company started their own little site and online commerce portals.
 There were millions of sites to go discover, each of them a rabbit hole promising boundless novelty.
 Funny novelty sites popped up.
 Everybody was happy.

 Then, something happened.
 A handful of websites grew to become Internet monopolies.
 We went from a galaxy of options down to a handful.
 Nobody linked to anything anymore, they just stayed on one social network all day.
 For most users, their world is Google, Facebook, Amazon, and Twitter.
+Even though these platforms obtain high traffic, they are not the only ones.
+There are many Alternative Search Engines to Google, that offer privacy, and don’t store personal user information; others even save the planet while searching by giving their revenue to planting trees around the world.

 The problem with only using one search engine all your life is that you never get to see most of the Internet.
 Targeted ads, biased search results, censorship of anything the sponsors deem inappropriate, these all shape your reality.
 To shake yourself out of this rut, take a look at some of the sites that can show you a different side of the web: